-- Safe transportation - Avoid unnecessary complexity and cost in the control system - System is to function smoothly, no sudden starts or stops
+- Safe transportation - Avoid unnecessary complexity in the control system

 ----- THE EXAM STARTS BELOW -----

 Kernels (40pts total)

 NOTE: No fault tolerance or remote-control features are needed for this question

 - 1.1.
 Draw the flowchart of the program structure to describe the operation and sequence of operation if the control system for the device described on the first page was built with a:

 - 1.1.1. polling kernel (10pt)

 - 1.1.2. interrupt kernel (10pt)

 - 1.1.3. process kernel (10pt)

 - 1.2.
 Which of the above is best suited to implement the control system according to the goals listed in the beginning?
 Explain why?
 (10pt)